Burn Ban Information

 Burn Ban Issued September 9th, 2020

 - Wise County Judge JD Clark and the Commissioners Court Adopted a new burn ban, this burn ban will be active for 90 days and replaces the former burn ban.
 This burn ban does follow the National Weather Service fire danger statements as the previous one did.

 - This burn ban includes an exception to outdoor cooking and welding, please call the Wise County Fire Marshals Office if you have any questions.

-- Anytime you engage in outdoor burning, we ask that you call the Sheriff's Office at 940-627-5870 Option # 4 to check the status of the burn ban.
+- Anytime you engage in outdoor burning, we ask that you call the Fire Marshal’s Office at 940-627-5870 Option # 4 to check the status of the burn ban.
 You can then log the burn ban HERE this will help determine whether to send the fire department if a fire is reported at your address.